-In CRS 18-3-202, Colorado law defines first-degree assault as intentionally and seriously hurting another person by way of physical force, often with the use of a deadly weapon.
-As the most serious assault crime, first-degree assault is prosecuted as a class 3 felony, punishable by 10 to 32 years in prison and/or $3,000 to $750,000 in fines.
+Under CRS 18-3-202, Colorado law defines first-degree assault as intentionally and seriously hurting another person by means of physical force, often with the use of a deadly weapon.
+As the most serious assault crime, first-degree assault is prosecuted as a class 3 felony, punishable by 10 to 32 years in prison and $3,000 to $750,000 in fines.

 Examples of first-degree assaults under CRS 18-3-202 include the following situations: